Pope Pius XII: Hitler's Pope and The Myth of Hitler's Pope

 In his 2003 book A Moral Reckoning, Daniel Goldhagen asserted that Pius XII "chose again and again not to mention the Jews publicly....
 [In] public statements by Pius XII ... any mention of the Jews is conspicuously absent."
 In a review of Goldhagen's book, Mark Riebling counters that Pius used the word "Jew" in his first encyclical, Summi Pontificatus, published on 20 October 1939.
 "There Pius insisted that all human beings be treated charitably—for, as Paul had written to the Colossians, in God's eyes "there is neither Gentile nor Jew".
 In saying this, the Pope affirmed that Jews were full members of the human community—which is Goldhagen's own criterion for establishing 'dissent from the anti-Semitic creed'."

-In Pius XII, the Hound of Hitler, Catholic journalist Gerard Noel dismissed accusations that Pius was "anti-semitic" or "pro-Nazi", but accused him of "silence" based on fear of retaliation and wrote that "Hitler played the Pope with consummate expertise".
+In Pius XII, the Hound of Hitler, the Catholic journalist Gerard Noel dismissed accusations that Pius was "anti-semitic" or "pro-Nazi", but accused him of "silence" based on fear of retaliation and wrote that "Hitler played the Pope with consummate expertise".
 Ian Kershaw came to a similar conclusion about Pius's motives.
 He suggested that besides seeking to protect his own church and parishioners, Pius feared that speaking out would worsen the plight of the Jews, though he could have hardly made it worse after 1942.
 Kershaw called the 1942 Christmas message "a missed opportunity", adding: "Having decided to refer to the genocide, Pius ought to have followed this with a condemnation that was loud, plain and unequivocal."
 However, he doubted that condemnation from the Pope would have led to Nazi Germany changing course.

 Gerald Steinacher's Nazis on the Run accused Pius of turning a blind eye to the activities of Vatican priests assisting "denazification through conversion", which he said helped ex-Nazi anti-communists to escape justice.

-A Berlin Jewish couple, Mr. and Mrs. Wolfsson, argued in defense of the pope: "None of us wanted the Pope to take an open stand.
+A Berlin Jewish couple, Mr. and Mrs. Wolfsson, argued in defence of the pope: "None of us wanted the Pope to take an open stand.
 We were all fugitives, and fugitives do not wish to be pointed at.
 The Gestapo would have become more excited and would have intensified its inquisitions.
 If the Pope had protested, Rome would have become the center of attention.
 It was better that the Pope said nothing.
 We all shared this opinion at the time, and this is still our conviction today."
 There were examples when the Catholic Church reaction to Nazi brutality only intensified SS persecutions of both Jews and the church.